 - in relation to the contravention of Sections 47(2)(d) or (e), or both, the ACCC further alleged that atorvastatin was supplied by Pfizer on a condition and for the purpose of substantially lessening competition.

-The Court dismissed the ACCC's case, concluding (inter alia) that while Pfizer maintained some degree of market power up to the expiry of its patent in May 2012, that market power gradually decreased as the expiration date neared.
+The court dismissed the ACCC's case, concluding (inter alia) that while Pfizer maintained some degree of market power up to the expiry of its patent in May 2012, that market power gradually decreased as the expiry date neared.
 As from January 2012, Pfizer did not have a substantial degree of market power, and at no point in time did Pfizer engage in conduct for a purpose that contravened Section 46(1)(c).

-The Court also rejected the ACCC's allegation that Pfizer had engaged in exclusive dealing by making the offers to pharmacies for the purpose of preventing or hindering the other manufacturers from supplying generic atorvastatin to pharmacies.
-For the purposes of Section 47 of the CCA, the Court concluded that despite Pfizer's conduct having the effect or practical consequence of making it harder for other manufacturers to supply generic atorvastatin, it did not engage in the conduct for the purpose of lessening competition.
+The court also rejected the ACCC's allegation that Pfizer had engaged in exclusive dealing by making the offers to pharmacies for the purpose of preventing or hindering the other manufacturers from supplying generic atorvastatin to pharmacies.
+For the purposes of Section 47 of the CCA, the court concluded that despite Pfizer's conduct having the effect or practical consequence of making it harder for other manufacturers to supply generic atorvastatin, it did not engage in the conduct for the purpose of lessening competition.

 Rather, the Full Court considered that while Pfizer's market power may have decreased as other manufacturers of generic versions of atorvastatin began to enter the market, the potential competition was not so imminent in January or February 2012 so as to diminish to any significant degree of the long-standing market power that Pfizer held.
 The Full Court also reasoned that had there been any diminution of Pfizer's market power in January or February 2012, the extent of that diminution was considered to be insufficient to render Pfizer's market power in the relevant market less substantial.